 Besides Mount Mitchell and Mount Craig, did you know that North Carolina has 40 peaks over 6,000 feet?
 Cold Mountain is one of them and if the name sounds familiar, there was a 2003 Academy Award-winning film by this name featuring Nicole Kidman and Jude Law.

 While there aren’t any hiking trails to Cold Mountain from the Parkway, you can get some good views of it from the scenic overlooks!

 Read More: Movies Filmed and Set in North Carolina

 Looking Glass Rock (MP 417)

 That’s appropriately named Looking Glass Rock.
-The overlook at Milepost 417 grants amazing views, but did you know that there is also an incredible waterfall that is easy to access?
+The overlook at Milepost 417 grants amazing views, and Skinny Dip Falls was previously an amazing swimming hole that you could hike to across the road.

 Graveyard Fields (MP 418.8)

-If you have to use the potty while on the Blue Ridge Parkway, Graveyard Fields is one of the few trailheads with a toilet.
+If you need a restroom stop along the Blue Ridge Parkway, Graveyard Fields is one of the few trailheads with a toilet.
 Beyond that reason to stop, the Graveyard Fields Loop Trail is an easy hike to a spectacular waterfall.